robulouski/voidy-bootstrap/README.rst

   the default sidebar with your custom sidebar.

 Optional Templates
 ------------------

 Additional templates can be added to the ``templates/includes`` directory.
 This provides a way to easily add small sections of content.

-``article_top.html``
-  Included by ``article.html`` before the article section.
-Can be used to provide things like pagination, breadcrumbs, ads, etc.

-``article_end.html``
-  Included by ``article.html`` right after the article contents.
-There is a default implementation provided, which displays a tag-list.

-``article_bottom.html``
-  Included by ``article.html`` after the article content, after any social media sharing buttons, but before disqus comments.

 ``footer.html``
   Included by ``base.html``.
 Anything here (e.g. copyright text) will